 A VISION FOR A BETTER TRANSPORTATION FUTURE FOR JACKSON HOLE

-Once Nelson\Nygaard presents a transportation vision/plan proposal in late summer, the Passage Project will work to mobilize our community and build local and state-level political support for the vision.
-The Alliance also intends to work with its partners in the Teton Transportation Coalition – who recently worked together to bring in federal BUILD grant funding for transit and walk/bike projects – at every step of this project.
+We will continue to provide the information to, and the to mobilize our community, while we build local and state-level political support for our vision, should WYDOT recommend a less sustainable solution.
+The Alliance will continue to work with its partners in the Teton Transportation Coalition who have continued to work together to bring in federal BUILD grant funding for transit alternatives and walk/bike projects at every step of this project.

 For more information about the Passage Project, contact email@example.com.